 Female Management Development Programme

-In 2018, we Launched our Female Management Development Programme (FMDP) in SDP's Upstream Malaysia operations to upskill and empower female employees to undertake Management Roles.
+In 2018, we launched our Female Management Development Programme (FMDP) in SDP's upstream Malaysia operations to upskill and empower female employees to undertake management roles.
 These women undergo a series of technical and skills-based training.
 Periodic coaching is also conducted to ensure they have the support and knowledge needed.
-To date, we have six female managers under the FMDP.

 Sexual harassment and physical violence have no place in our operations.

 In 2019, we published a revised sexual harassment policy that sets out robust reporting procedures and prescribed courses of action to remediate sexual and physical violence issues.

 Any employee who is aware of any sexual harassment allegation is required and encouraged to report it through all our available grievance channels immediately.
 We conduct various awareness training and campaigns for employees from all levels so they know their rights and the channels for grievance reports.